devil-mice-labs/learn-ml-on-gcp/README.md

 [Using resource hierarchy for access control](https://cloud.google.com/iam/docs/resource-hierarchy-access-control) docs page connects the conceptual models of the two services -- `Resource Manager` and `IAM` to demonstrate how access policies work at different levels of the resource hierarchy and how the policies propagate down the structure of that hierarchy.

+[`Cloud Audit Logs`](https://cloud.google.com/logging/docs/audit) – Google Cloud services write audit logs that record administrative activities and accesses within your Google Cloud resources.
+Audit logs help you answer "who did what, where, and when?" within your Google Cloud resources with the same level of transparency as in on-premises environments.

 [Quotas](https://cloud.google.com/docs/quota) restrict how much of a particular shared Google Cloud resource you can use.
 Learn to [view and manage quotas](https://cloud.google.com/docs/quota_detail/view_manage).

 > [!NOTE]